Types Of Turquoise

 Read More

 The mine was closed as a result of the discovery of gold in 1976 when the Newton Gold Company claimed the area.
 In its prime, the Number 8 mine produced some of the largest nuggets of turquoise ever found.
-Cleaned and polished, it weighed 150 pounds.
+Cleaned and polished, one weighed 150 pounds.

-The turquoise is a collectors item, as this is some of the last Number 8 Turquoise to be had and will be a great addition to our collection.
+The turquoise is a collector's item, as this is some of the last Number 8 Turquoise to be had and will be a great addition to our collection.

-Shop Number 8 turquoise
+Shop Number 8 Turquoise

 Pilot Mountain Turquoise

 The Pilot Mountain mine is located in western Nevada, east of the town of Mina.
 As with most turquoise mines, this mine opened as a copper claim.
-Pilot Mountain turquoise was first mined in 1930 as a tunnel mine then it became an open pit.
+Pilot Mountain turquoise was first mined in 1930 as a tunnel mine, then it became an open pit.
 While Pilot Mountain is considered an active mine, it is a very small operation.

 Read More

 Pilot Mountain turquoise forms in hard veins with color ranging from bright blue to dark blue with a greenish cast.
 Dark brown limonite mottled patterns are associated with this material.
-Most Pilot Mountain turquoise is called “grass roots”, meaning the best deposits are found within ten feet of the surface.
+Most Pilot Mountain turquoise is called "grass roots," meaning the best deposits are found within ten feet of the surface.

 Royston Turquoise